A solar pool cover saves energy and water. It heats your pool water naturally and effectively.

 Solar blankets and rings are usually made of plastic, which deteriorates over time.
 Plastic is also susceptible to chemicals, as well as rain and wind.

 It’s recommended that you replace your solar cover every two or three years, depending on the type of climate you live in.
+Curious on other ways to heat your pool?
+Check out our post on how swimming pools are heated.

 Solar Pool Cover Features and Specifications